When you need to contact me for any reason, these are the most effective ways to get in touch in a reasonable amount of time:

 - By the HIPAA-secure Contact Form found throughout the website.

-If you wish to communicate with me by normal email or normal text message, please read the information below regarding Third Party Access to Communications regarding the potential confidentiality risks of doing so.
+If you wish to communicate with me by normal email or normal text message, please read the information below about Electronic Communication regarding the potential confidentiality risks of doing so.
 I will verify with you in our first correspondence that you understand the benefits, risks, and limitations of confidentiality.
 Your reply and use of email acknowledges that you accept these limitations.

 If you need to send me a document containing private and confidential information, you may send it encrypted via email.
 All other documents can be sent as attachments via standard email.
 I do not send or receive documents via traditional fax.